 Some people who have come to Australia on a temporary visa are worried that if they leave their violent partner, they will be forced to return to their home country.
 This is not the case.
 Partner visa holders do not have to remain in an abusive relationship to stay in Australia.

-If you hold a temporary visa and experience domestic and family violence and your relationship ends, you are still able to apply for a permanent visa:
+If you hold a temporary visa and experience domestic and family violence and your relationship ends, there may still be a pathway to permanent visa.
+You should seek legal advice as soon as possible.”

 What is domestic and family violence